Erunno/regcm-in-clouds/README.md

 $> ch-image build -f Dockerfile.regcm-env .
 ```

 Last build command is conditional.
 It either pulls the RegCM repo from GitHub or it copies your local RegCM codebase.
-In either case you need to have `<repo/root/path>/RegCM` directory present as Dockerfile does not allow for condition `COPY`.
+In either case you need to have `<repo/root/path>/RegCM` directory present as Dockerfile does not allow for conditional `COPY`.

 ```bash
 # 1st option -- use you your version of RegCM codebase